realA10001986/VSR/README.md

 To access the VSR's Config Portal in Car mode, connect your handheld or computer to the TCD's WiFi network ("TCD-AP"), and direct your browser to http://vsr.local.

   ><details><summary>If that fails...</summary>
-  >If connecting to http://vsr.local fails due to a name resolution error, briefly press ```4C``` in Admin button mode, or go to the TCD's keypad menu, navigate to "BTTFN CLIENTS", and look for the VSR's IP address there.</details>
+  >If connecting to http://vsr.local fails due to a name resolution error, briefly press ```4C``` in Admin button mode, or go to the TCD's keypad menu, navigate to "BTTFN CLIENTS", and look for the VSR's IP address there; then direct your browser to the IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the VSR's or the TCD' display).</details>

 ## WiFi Power Saving Features